Skip to main content

 Intruder scans comply with Microsoft's Penetration Testing Rules of Engagement.

-Note: Azure integration is only available for customers on our Pro, Premium and Vanguard plans.
+Note: Azure integration is only available for customers on our Cloud, Pro, Enterprise, and Vanguard plans.

 Did this answer your question?